-In a continuation of the history of baseball cards, we've put together a list of baseball's most valuable cards, highlighting baseball cards worth money through the ages.
+Continuing the history of baseball cards, we’ve compiled a list of the most valuable ones.

-If one thing is clear, its that vintage, pre-war and post-war cards continue to appreciate, and over most periods, even outperforming the stock market indexes.
+If one thing is clear, it’s that vintage, pre-war, and post-war cards continue to appreciate and, over most periods, outperform the stock market indexes.

-I've narrowed down this list to thirty of the rarest, most valuable, and most sought-after cards in the hobby.
+I’ve narrowed this list to thirty of the hobby’s rarest, most valuable, and most sought-after baseball cards.

 From a price standpoint, some of these cards might be out of reach for many collectors.